thunderrabbit/robnugen-journal-entries/2003/12/31Day_with_Yuuko.md

 <p>(*)whatEVER </p>

-<p>Having fun with Õµª“.</p>
+<p>Having fun with Ë£ïÂ≠ê.</p>

 <p class=date>1:28am JST Thursday 1 January 2004</p>

 <p>I'll probably put up a (I've forgotten the word) page of pictures
-  for the aquarium that's in »¨∑ ≈Á•∑°º•—•È•¿•§•π (Hakkeijima Sea Paradise); they've got some pretty fly aquatic animals and an annoying number of girls going "kawaiiiii" (cute) fucking over and over at every little thing the animals do or are.</p>
+  for the aquarium that's in ÂÖ´ÊôØÂ≥∂„Ç∑„Éº„Éë„É©„ÉÄ„Ç§„Çπ (Hakkeijima Sea Paradise); they've got some pretty fly aquatic animals and an annoying number of girls going "kawaiiiii" (cute) fucking over and over at every little thing the animals do or are.</p>

-<p>Õµª“ and I are running out of energy, which I predicted in half of
+<p>Ë£ïÂ≠ê and I are running out of energy, which I predicted in half of
   my mind when I was like, "welp, I'll bah me a all day pass ifins it'll be good fer alla tomorra, but ifin it's only good fer tonight, you ken fergit it."  or something like that.</p>